 Spliced leader (SL) RNA trans-splicing generates the mature 5’ ends of mRNAs by addition of a spliced leader sequence to the 5’ end of a pre-mRNA.
 Addition of the SL sequence also brings a new and an atypical cap to the RNA, a trimethylguanosine cap (m2,2,7GpppN) compared to the typical m7GpppN eukaryotic cap.
 Current studies involve analysis of

 A variety of small RNAs including endogenous siRNA (22G-RNAs and 26G-RNAs) and miRNAs play key roles in silencing in the Ascaris germline, gametogenesis, and early development.
-Current studies are addressing the role and function of these small RNAs with a particular focus on the mechanisms of small RNA silencing and biogenesis in novel cell-free systems.
+We are interested in investigating the role and function of these small RNAs in chromatin diminution, development, gametogenesis, and the germ line.
+A goal is to use novel cell-free systems to study the mechanisms of small RNA silencing and biogenesis.